PVirie/thinking/README.md

 ## To do

+-   Fix cortex pathway with ideal model
+-   Implement control pathway
+-   Improve metric model learning (assign label as a mask and use loss = mask*label*div(pred, label) - lambda (negative sample) )
 -   jax enhance phase III: use jit (remove if else in training functions)
--   Fixed cortex pathway
--   Implement control pathway
 -   Test the algorithm with many elaborate example environments.
 -   ~World update prior vs bootstrapping (implement statistical keeping of the variance and mean to estimate extreme cases.)~
--   ~Fixed metric model learning~
 -   ~Transformer model~
 -   ~jax enhance phase II: reduce data transfer in training (target utilities function)~
 -   ~Convert all np array to jax array.~